brooklynDev/airborne/README.md

 ### (Not) Verifying SSL Certificates

 SSL certificate verification is enabled by default (specifically, `OpenSSL::SSL::VERIFY_PEER`).

+Carefully consider how you use this.
+It's not a solution for getting around a failed SSL cert verification; rather, it's intended for testing systems that don't have a legitimate SSL cert, such as a development or test environment.

 You can override this behavior per request:

 ```ruby
 verify_ssl = false